DataStax-Examples/graphql-dse-example-java/README.md

 # GraphQL Cassandra Example Application
+[GraphQL](https://graphql.org/) is an emerging web service technology with significant momentum in the developer community.
+Aside from its growing popularity, there are several technical reasons why GraphQL is a good fit for a Apache Cassandra™ or DataStax Enterprise backed application.

-This demonstrates how to build a working application on DSE with GraphQL and a modern javascript based frontend.
+This application shows how to build a working application on Cassandra or DSE with GraphQL and a modern javascript based frontend.

 Contributor(s): [Sebastián Estévez](https://github.com/phact)

 ## Objectives
-[GraphQL](https://graphql.org/) is an emerging web service technology with significant momentum in the developer community.
-Aside from its growing popularity, there are several technical reasons why GraphQL is a good fit for a DSE backed application.
-This asset provides a starting point for Builders who are looking to create GraphQL based applications on DSE.
+- Demonstrate how to build a GraphQL API with Cassandra and DSE

 ### Project Layout
 The asset includes both frontend and backend components:

-* [API project](src/main/java/com/syllogistic/eightfour) - Java application that uses [Dropwizard](https://www.dropwizard.io/en/stable/) to generate a GraphQL web service that persists and accesses data in DSE
+* [API project](src/main/java/com/syllogistic/eightfour) - Java application that uses [Dropwizard](https://www.dropwizard.io/en/stable/) to generate a GraphQL web service that writes and reads data in Cassandra or DSE
 * [index.html](src/main/resources/assets/index.htm) - Javascript single page app hosted by the java app that interacts with the GraphQL service to perform CRUD operations (based on [CRUDL.io](https://crudl.io/))

 ## How this Sample Works

-### Business Take Aways
+### Take Aways

-This asset looks to improve business outcomes for projects that involve custom built DSE Applications by:
+This asset looks to improve outcomes for projects that involve custom built Cassandra or DSE Applications by:

-* **reducing the learning curve** required to build an app that interacts with DSE
+* **reducing the learning curve** required to build an GraphQL app that interacts with Cassandra or DSE
-* **accelerating time to value** by providing a quick way to built a UI that leverages a DSE backend
+* **accelerating time to value** by providing a quick way to build a UI that leverages a Cassandra or DSE backend
-* **minimize project risk** by encouraging developers to follow application building best practices
+* **minimize project risk** by encouraging developers to follow application building best practices such as by only sending the data needed to paint the UI
-* **future proof** their applications by handling application changes and new requirements seamlessly
+* **future proof** their applications by handling application changes and new requirements seamlessly through leveraging relationships in the GraphQL schema

-Using GraphQL on DSE helps applications achieve the 5 dimensions by:

-* Making the app **faster** by sending only the data needed to paint a UI
-* Making the app more **contextual** by leveraging relationships in the GraphQL schema

-### Technical Take Aways

 #### GraphQL

-GraphQL requires developers to lay out their logical data models and access patterns up front in a strongly typed structure known as the GraphQL schema.
-This is makes it a great match for DSE, since we tend to create data models based on access patterns.
+* GraphQL requires developers to lay out their logical data models and access patterns up front in a strongly typed structure known as the GraphQL schema.
+This is makes it a great match for Cassandra or DSE, since we tend to create data models based on access patterns.
-GraphQL does not make any assumptions about the persistence layer.
-Instead it allows developers to generate a custom DAO for each access pattern.
+* GraphQL does not make any assumptions about the persistence layer.
+Instead it allows developers to generate a custom Data Access Object for each access pattern.
-In DSE, there are multiple ways of modeling a particular conceptual schema and access pattern.
-This asset focuses on a simple example and aims to provide a basic pattern for developers to follow.

 #### CRUDL